THE KNIGHTS

 2. 1999 - "I Don't Need You" (Lance 2000) A fourteen-track 12" vinyl reissue compilation of The Knights '60's 45s plus two ‘80s tracks.
 (View vinyl reissue page)

 3. 1999 - "Surfin' the Web" (Lance 2001) A ten-track CD album of newly recorded surf guitar instrumentals in the early '60s traditional style.
-(Not presently in stock.
-Write rvstewartproductions@yahoo.com for special CDR order)
+(No longer available)

-5. 1999 - "We're the Mountain Riff-Raff" (Lance 2008) A thirteen-track reissue compilation of The Knights early '80's vocal efforts when the band was known as The Mtn Riff-Raff.
-(Not presently in stock.
-Write rvstewartproductions@yahoo.com for special CDR order)
+4. 1999 - "We're the Mountain Riff-Raff" (Lance 2008) A thirteen-track reissue compilation of The Knights early '80's vocal efforts when the band was known as The Mtn Riff-Raff.
+(No longer available)

-6. 2000 - "Lobo Power (Lance 2005) A nineteen-track reissue compilation of The Knights' early '90s vocal efforts when the band was known as Jyck Monkey.
-(Not presently in stock.
-Write rvstewartproductions@yahoo.com for special CDR order)
+5. 2000 - "Lobo Power” (Lance 2005) A nineteen-track reissue compilation of The Knights' early '90s vocal efforts when the band was known as Jyck Monkey.
+(Out of stock; no longer available)

-8. 2000 - "El Papalote" (Lance 2006) - A thirteen-track compilation of new and vintage songs (both vocal and instro) including four hit Mexican-American style ranchera instrumentals that were recorded and released on 45-rpm in the late ‘60s.
-(Not presently in stock.
-Write rvstewartproductions@yahoo.com for special CDR order)
+7. 2000 - "El Papalote" (Lance 2006) - A thirteen-track compilation of new and vintage songs (both vocal and instro) including four hit Mexican-American style ranchera instrumentals that were recorded and released on 45-rpm in the late ‘60s.
+(Out of stock; no longer available)

-9. 2000 - "Then and Now" (Lance 2009) - A fourteen-track compilation of five Knights’ ‘60s tracks followed by their modern versions, plus four new compositions.
-(Not presently in stock.
-Write rvstewartproductions@yahoo.com for special CDR order)
+8. 2000 - "Then and Now" (Lance 2009) - A fourteen-track compilation of five Knights’ ‘60s tracks followed by their modern versions, plus four new compositions.
+(To order, view home page)

 PRESS RELEASES